ilichkaya/laravel-restify/docs-v2/content/en/search/basic-filters.md

 ### Match array

-Match also accept a list of elements in the query param:
+Match also accepts a list of elements in the query param:

 ```php
 class PostRepository extends Repository